 - Any other adverse actions in which counsel for an individual is required or authorized

 The ADC is not able to assist in certain areas such as personal civil legal matters, civilian convictions, and items handled by other base agencies.
 However, if you have any questions as to the availability of our services, please call to make an appointment.

 ****The Area Defense Counsel is available for Air Force members only.
 Sister services must contact the nearest servicing base for representation.

-Call (253) 982-2240 to make an appointment.
-If there is an after-hours emergency, you can seek the assistance of the Area Defense Counsel by calling the McChord Field Command Post at (253) 982-3666 and asking to speak with the Area Defense Counsel.
+For an after-hours emergency, you can seek the assistance of the ADC by calling the McChord Field Command Post, (253) 982-3666, and asking to speak with the Area Defense Counsel.

 Joint Base Lewis-McChord, WA 98438